BOARD OF DIRECTORS

 Rachel Wine is a freelance Director of Photography and Cultural Producer.
 Her current clients include Maclean’s, Toronto Life and Stephen Bulger Gallery.
 She has held positions at The Globe and Mail, with a focus on long form documentary projects and the lifestyle publications, Globe Pursuits and Globe Style Advisor, and Air Canada's enRoute Magazine, and Canadian Business.
 She is an independent curator who lectures, writes, and consults on photography.

 Kate Wong is a curator and writer.
-With over 10 years experience, she has held curatorial positions at Serpentine Galleries, V.O Curations and the Museum of Contemporary Art Toronto, where she currently serves.
+With over 10 years experience, she has held curatorial positions at Serpentine Galleries, V.O Curations and the Museum of Contemporary Art Toronto.
 In these positions and as a director at Sadie Coles HQ, Wong has worked on ambitious projects with artists including Dominique Gonzalez-Foerster, Linton Kwesi Johnson, Roscoe Mitchell and Sarah Lucas.
 She is the founder of low theory, a contributing writer for frieze and AnOther Mag, and has written for numerous other publications including TANK Magazine and Yishu Journal.
 Wong has taught as part of the Sandberg Instituut and University of the Underground’s New Politics and Afrofuturism Master’s programme, and has been an invited speaker at Tate Modern and the Victoria and Albert Museum.

 Alize Zorlutuna is a queer interdisciplinary artist, writer and educator whose work explores relationships to land, culture and the more-than-human, while thinking through history, ancestral wisdom and healing.
 Having moved between Tkarón:to and Anatolia (present-day Turkey) both physically and culturally throughout their life has informed Alize’s practice—making them attentive to spaces of encounter.
 Alize enlists poetics and a sensitivity to materials in works that span video, installation, printed matter, performance and sculpture.
 The body and its sensorial capacities are central to their work.